CamilleCardoso/LivrariaAPI/README.md

-Livraria API is a bookstore API creation project using a SQL Server database with Horse.
+Library API is a bookstore API creation project using a SQL Server database with Horse.
 It utilizes Lazarus IDE, which is an open-source integrated development environment, and requires several additional components, including Horse, DataSet Serialize, and Middlewares like Horse OctetStream, Horse Basic Authentication, Horse Cors and Horse Basic Jhonson.

 ## Getting Started